International Students

 Admission Requirements

 International student applicants are expected to meet the same admission standards as other applicants.
 A four-year, postsecondary, baccalaureate degree or its full educational equivalent, with above-average marks, is required.
 The chosen degree program at Western should be compatible with his or her vocational and ministry objectives.
-International students are required to continue working toward a degree as a full-time student at all times.
+International who wish to come to the United States to study are required to be full time students throughout the program, in accordance with US immigration law at all times.
 They are not permitted to enroll as non-degree students.

 Admission Process